 Nice to Haves

-Ideally you’d want locally milled flour for freshness and to support local farmers & millers, but sometimes that is not an option or perhaps you just want to try something new.
-Central Milling and Guisto’s both provide flour that I’ve found to be excellent, with perhaps a slight lead to Giusto’s at the moment.
+Ideally, you’d want locally milled flour for freshness and to support local farmers & millers, but sometimes that is not an option.
+Central Milling and Guisto’s both provide flour that I’ve found to be excellent.